CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise1.md

 1. As you have now created a new environment and completed Dataverse set up, navigate to **Copilot Studio**  in a new tab using this link: [copilot studio](https://go.microsoft.com/fwlink/p/?linkid=2252408&clcid=0x409&culture=en-us&country=us)

-1. In the popup window that appears, click on **Start Free Trial.**
+1. In the pop-up window that appears, click on **Start Free Trial.**

    ![](./media/gt12.png)